-The account will mature at midnight on 31 July 2019.
-On the day after maturity (01 August 2019), your funds (including interest) will be transferred to an instant access maturity account.
+The account will mature at midnight on 30 September 2019.
+On the day after maturity (01 October 2019), your funds will be transferred to an instant access maturity account.
 Full details including terms and conditions will be provided before maturity.

 |Additional Information||Interest is paid gross, without the deduction of income tax.
 Payment of gross interest does not mean that interest you receive is exempt from tax.
 The tax treatment depends on the individual circumstances of each customer and may be subject to change in the future.
 It is your responsibility to seek independent tax advice.